 The world’s largest hydroelectric power plant was almost built on Storm King Mountain, but Frances “Franny” Reese stopped production in its tracks when she and the Scenic Hudson Preservation Committee challenged Consolidated Edison in court.

-The legal battle was the first of its kind; citizens were allowed to intervene even thought the environmental effects would not directly damage their properties.
+The legal battle was the first of its kind; citizens were allowed to intervene even though the environmental effects would not directly damage their properties.
 It was also the first court case in which citizens took part in a site-licensing decision, and the first of many preservation successes from Scenic Hudson.

 Reese served as chairwoman from 1966 to 1984 and, under her leadership, Scenic Hudson stopped a massive coal plant from settling in Hudson.
 Without Frances Reese, who knows what the Hudson Valley would like today.